When you are booking your Cambodian holiday, it is worth knowing what the important festivals and events throughout the year are.

 In May, there is also the ceremony of the sacred furrow.
 Conducted by the royal family, this ceremony is a ritual which marks the beginning of the rice plantation.
 It takes place in front of the National Museum, in Phnom Penh.
 According to the tradition, the royal cattle would foresee if the rice crop was going to be good or bad.

-On the 14th May, Cambodia celebrates the birthday of the king Norodom Sihamoni.
+On the 14th of May, Cambodia celebrates the birthday of their King, Norodom Sihamoni.
 A flame is lit under the Independence Monument.

 Date: May 14

 This event takes place every year in the month of June in Phnom Penh.
 This running is organized by Cambodian Events Organizer since 2011.
 It is celebrating the birthday of Queen Norodom Monineath Sihanouk.
 It supports also Kantha Bopha Children’s Hospital, and for the green city to improve human well-being and friendship.
 The event offers three categories of running: The 3km Fun Run, the 10km Road Race and the Half Marathon distance of 21.
 5km.
 All participants are welcome, and have to register online at least 10 days beforehand.